-The partnership with the Yarra Valley Waste to Energy facility further enhanced the reduction in landfill deposits.
-The Melbourne Market delivered 1,039,540 kilograms of organic waste to the facility for the year ending June 2021.
-A further 201,330 kilograms of organic produce was distributed to Food Bank Victoria, 61,970 kilograms to Fareshare and 236,760 kgs to farm collections and the Melbourne Zoo as part of our food recovery programs.
+The partnership with the Yarra Valley Waste to Energy facility maintained the reduction in landfill deposits with the Melbourne Market delivering 1,550,900 kilograms of organic waste to the facility for the year ending June 2022.
+A further 329,910 kilograms of organic produce was distributed to Food Bank Victoria, 83,540 kilograms to Fareshare and 183,180 kilograms to farm collections and the Melbourne Zoo as part of our food recovery programs.